samh21/calculate.this/README.md

 The goal is to get developers working as part of a team, with code they have not written along with gaining experience of version control, more specifically making forks and raising pull requests.

 We invite you to design a simple utility calculator, and implement as a new page within the site.
-There is an endless list of options to choose from
+There is an endless list of options to choose from.

+---

 ## Contribute